 Another way running can destroy the environment is through using unmarked paths.
 These are often full of wildflowers and even protected plant species.
 Stepping over the while running spell their doom so you effectively destroying priceless flora in the region.
 Additionally, if the ground gets thread upon often, then nothing will spout from it, turning precious humus into nothing more than dirt.
 This then gets blown by winds and people inhale these fine dust particles, causing respiratory problems.
 In winter, once grassy land can turn into mud after it had been pummeled by feet of thousands of runners the previous summer.
 These are all reasons why it is smart to stick to paths that are designated for runners in parks and on other public places.

 Speaking of smartphones, you are not very likely to see one on a green runner.
-Despite the modernization of sports and thousands of gadgets on the market that measure everything from your heart beat to the average speed you have traveled at, running green is a low-tech activity.
-A watch or an odd cellphone is the most you’ll of modern technology that green runners have strapped to their body.
-It is not about keeping track of burnt calories, mileage nor the time elapsed but about the sense of enjoyment.
-You need to enjoy running through nature to the fullest, which is kind of hard if you’re looking at your wrist every 30 seconds or so.
+Despite the modernization of sports and thousands of gadgets on the market.
+There are gadgets that measure everything from your heart beat to the average speed you have traveled at.
+Therefore running green is a low-tech activity.
+A watch or an odd cellphone is the most you’ll use of technology on green runners.
+That’s all they have strapped to their body.
+Because It is not about keeping track of burnt calories, mileage nor the time elapsed but about the sense of enjoyment.
+You need to enjoy running through nature to the fullest.
+Finally which is kind of hard if you’re looking at your wrist every 30 seconds or so.

 An endless source of water

 We have mentioned earlier that single-use plastic bottles are becoming a real environmental issue.
 Unfortunately, they are runners’ favorite because they are so cheap and available at every store.
 However, green runners fight the impulse to bulk buy them, as a single water bottle can be used several times over.
-These bottle called bidons are not expensive and you can have two for sanitary reasons.
-This way, you will always have at least one bottle free to grab when you go running in the park.
-Look for multiple-use water bottles that are biodegradable, so you won’t hurt the environment when you discard them.
+These bottle called bidons are not expensive.
+Also you can have two for sanitary reasons.
+This way, you will always have at least one bottle free to grab.
+Especially when you go running in the park.
+So look for multiple-use water bottles that are biodegradable.
+That’s so you won’t hurt the environment when you discard them.

 The car is dormant in the garage